 \begin{abstract}

 In this study, we present the key features of the Community Cloud retrieval for Climate (CC4CL) processing algorithm.
-We particularly focus on discussing the novel features of the framework, which set it apart from other approaches: the optimal estimation approach in general, the explicit uncertainty quantification through rigorous propagation of all known error sources to the final product, and the consistency of our long-term, multi-platform time-series provided on various resolutions, from 0.5\textdegree\ up to 0.02\textdegree.
+We particularly focus on discussing the novel features of the framework: the optimal estimation approach in general, explicit uncertainty quantification through rigorous propagation of all known error sources into the final product, and the consistency of our long-term, multi-platform time-series provided at various resolutions, from 0.5\textdegree\ to 0.02\textdegree.

-Through describing all key input data and processing steps, we inform the future user about important features of this new dataset, and its potential applicability in climate studies.
+By describing all key input data and processing steps, we aim to inform the future user about important features of this new dataset, and its potential applicability to climate studies.
 We provide an overview of the retrieved and derived output variables.
-These are initially validated in a comprehensive and detailed analysis of retrieval results that we collocated with Calipso observations for three scenes in the Arctic and one scene in the Gulf of Guinea/West Africa.
+These are initially validated in a detailed analysis of four scenes collocated with Calipso observations in the Arctic and over the Gulf of Guinea/West Africa.

-The results show that CC4CL produces mixed-layer estimates for cases where optically thin clouds overlap, but provides very realistic estimates of cloud top height and cover for optically thick clouds.
-The complete sensor set of CC4CL data forms a unique, coherent, long-term, multi-instrument cloud property product that exploits synergetic capabilities of several EO missions.
-Compared to single sensor retrievals, CC4CL data are improved in terms of accuracy and spatiotemporal sampling.
+The results show that CC4CL provides very realistic estimates of cloud top height and cover for optically thick clouds but, where optically thin clouds overlap, returns a height between the two layers.
+The CC4CL data set is a unique, coherent, long-term, multi-instrument cloud property product that exploits synergetic capabilities of several EO missions.
+Compared to single sensor retrievals, CC4CL data are an improvement in terms of accuracy and spatiotemporal sampling.

 \end{abstract}